sourcery-ai-experiments/blog.nathanv.me/content/posts/not-so-budget-home-network/index.md

 If you're wondering how all the web apps are accessed, here's a short explanation:

-**Internally**: DNS is setup on my pfSense DNS resolver such that every subdomain of `nathanv.app` resolves to my main server running Traefik: `zeus.nathanv.home`.
+**Internally**: DNS is setup on my pfSense DNS resolver such that every subdomain of `nathanv.app` resolves to my main server running Traefik.
 This acts a reverse proxy to all web apps.
 Legitimate HTTPS certificates are obtained via Let's Encrypt and DNS challenge.